sargunv/screenscraper-go/README.md

 The project is a work in progress and portions are AI-generated.
 See the maturity legend to understand the quality of the components listed in this README:

 - 🤖 Vibe coded with minimal human review, but it probably works on my machine.
 - 🧹 AI generated, but cleaned up by a human.
-May still have logic bugs of AI origin.
+Likely contains defects of AI origin.
-- 🏗️ Deeply reviewed for accuracy and style, or human-engineered from the start.
-Bugs here are of human origin only.
+- 🏗️ Reviewed for architecture or human-engineered from the start.
+Defects here are of human origin only.
-- ✅ Thoroughly tested for correctness.
-Bugs here are likely edge cases only.
+- ✅ Human-engineered and tested on a real game library.
+Remaining defects are probably edge cases.

 ## CLI